CSCfi/csc-user-guide/GETTING_STARTED.md

 If you're used to using the clipboard with the hotkeys _Ctrl+C_ and _Ctrl+V_, these won't work in Git Bash.
 The corresponding hotkeys in Git Bash are _Ctrl+Insert_ for copy and _Shift+Insert_ for paste. **If you accidentally input _Ctrl+V_ in Git Bash with the intention of pasting text from the clipboard, you should hit the backspace key a couple of times before using the correct hotkey!** _Ctrl+C_, on the other hand, will send a keyboard interrupt signal that is often used to stop a running program, for example the MkDocs development server.
 You can access the context menu for clipboard copy and paste by clicking on Git Bash with the right mouse button.

+You can change the default behaviour by right-clicking on the Window title and selecting Options.
+Click on Mouse in the left pane where you could, e.g., set thePaste to occur upon right clicking in the terminal.
+Note that selecting any text in the terminal automatically copies it, so you do not actually need to explicitly use the Copy hotkey.

 ##### Setting up SSH authentication with GitHub